iterative/dvc.org/static/docs/commands-reference/add.md

 1. Calculate the file checksum.
 2. Move the file content to the DVC cache (default location is `.dvc/cache`).
 3. Replace the file by a link to the file in the cache (see details below).
-4. Create a corresponding DVC file (metafile `.dvc`) and store the checksum to identify the cache entry.
+4. Create a corresponding DVC-file (`.dvc` extension) and store the checksum to identify the cache entry.
 5. Add the _target_ filename to `.gitignore` (if Git is used in this workspace) to prevent it from being committed to the Git repository.